common-group/services-core/README.md

 /c.js

-The entry point we use to expose the root components to the application window.c
+The entry point we use to expose the root components to the application

+/app.js

+Where we do the application bootstraping

+/api.js

+The module that handles setup for all the different apis we currently communicate with

 /h.js